tydeFriz/DiaNA-interpreter/README.md

 At runtime, the code is separated into "Strands" which are composed of "Acids".

-An Acid is a single line of code, a Strand is a sequence of Acids.
+An Acid is a single line of code, composed of an operator and its parameters; a Strand is a sequence of Acids.

 Strands are separated by empy lines.